-Following are brief paragraphs regarding the checklist.
+The following brief paragraphs expand on the items in the migration checklist on the previous page.
 If the current instance has not been configured to take advantage of any of these features, then they can be ignored in the checklist.

 This list may not be exhaustive.
-It is important for the System Administrator to fully understand the architecture of their existing instance and points of interaction so that they may be replicated in the migrated instance.
+It's important that the System Administrator fully understand the architecture of their existing instance and points of interaction in advance so that they can be replicated in the migrated instance.

-Physical Ad Hoc Folder
+Physical Ad Hoc folder

-This is the folder that the virtual directory points to.
-It is not the folder for the Management Console.
+This is the folder that the web server's virtual directory points to.
+It's not the folder for the Management Console.
 The folder structure contains several sub-folders that need to retain their permissions for the application to behave properly.